 Both of these eyes convey a sense of foreboding.
 Gort delivers on this shortly after the shot on its eyes by attacking, but the Zaku takes a little longer… though there is good argument that the visual design of the Zaku has some antecedents in Japanese modern history that would have telegraphed to its Japanese audience that it was “Not A Good Guy” already after that first shot (more on this in a minute).

 Mobile Suit Gundam and 2001: A Space Odyssey

 Before we get into historical influences on the Zaku’s appearance, I still want to talk about HAL and the Zaku.
 Based on just the red eye, I’d probably just ignore this as a coincidence, but there are other strong indicators that 2001 was a major stylistic influence on Mobile Suit Gundam.
 Two examples:

-Some of the Newtype connection moments, with colors streaming across the screen as we dive further into a psychedelic tunnel look a lot like some of Kubrick’s shots:
+Some of the Newtype connection moments, with colors and lights streaming across the screen and the characters’ visors as we dive further into a psychedelic tunnel look a lot like some of Kubrick’s shots:

 Also, the Ball Mobile Suit (…I guess it’s a Mobile Suit?) looks very inspired by the Space Pod from 2001:

 It’s also worth watching all of “A Cosmic Glow”, episode 41, and keeping 2001 in mind while watching that’s the core of the episode’s story.